 If you use a remote control to turn your gas fireplace off and on, check that the on-off switch is in the on position.
 If that does not work, put fresh batteries in the remote and try again.

 The answer to a problem is often the simplest.
 However, if the remote control is not the problem with a gas fireplace that won’t turn off, move on to the next step.

 Step 2: Turn off the power switch if your gas fireplace won’t turn off

-Beginning at the fireplace, check the switch to make sure the unit is on.
+If your fireplace is connected to an outlet, check the switch to make sure the unit is on.
 The controller may be on the side of the fireplace or behind a panel in its front.
 If there is no switch, it could be on the wall near your fireplace or elsewhere in the room.

 Step 3: What to do if the gas fireplace pilot light won’t go out

 If the flame continues after checking the on-off switch, the remote control, and the breaker box, you have one option left.
 You must turn off the gas that supplies your gas fireplace.
 It is the safest measure to take.

 The gas for your fireplace runs into your home via a pipe, just as it would for a gas furnace, gas range, or other gas appliance in your home.
 There is generally a gas valve installed near your fireplace that turns the gas on and off.